Osage Community Cemetery

 The Galveston, Harrisburg and San Antonio Railroad arrived in 1873 laying tracks about four miles from Osage.
 The town of Weimar was built by the railroad drawing residents and businesses from Osage to resettle in Weimar so they could have access to the railroad.
 All of Osage's businesses were gone by 1900 leaving scattered homes and ranching operations.

 In 2016 the cemetery received its Historical Texas Cemetery certificate issued by the Texas Historical Commission.
+In 2017 a fund drive raised money for a historical marker.
+The Osage Community Cemetery Texas Historical Marker dedicated on April 28, 2018.

 Resources for Osage Information